Planning and Analyzing a Group-Sequential Multi-Arm Multi-Stage Design with Binary Endpoint using rpact

 • (i, j, …): comparison of treatment arms ‘i, j, …’ vs. control arm

-Since the overall adjusted test statistic for the intersection hypotheses (\(=2.354\)) does not exceed the first stage critical value of \(3.710\), the intersection hypothesis of having no effect in either one of the treatment groups cannot be rejected, while e.g. repeated p-values lead to the same results.
-Furthermore, since all of the applicable test statistics do not fall below the futility bound of \(0.149\), the study ordinarily proceeds to the second stage:
+Since the overall adjusted test statistic for the intersection hypotheses (\(=2.354\)) does not exceed the first stage critical value of \(3.710\), the intersection hypothesis of having no effect in either one of the treatment groups cannot be rejected, and, e.g., the repeated p-values lead to the same conclusion.
+Furthermore, since all of the applicable test statistics do not fall below the futility bound of \(0.149\), the study proceeds to the second stage with both active arms and the dataset is created in the same way as above:

 dataset_2 <- getDataset(